stackhpc/mungetout/README.rst

 =============
-cardiffmunger
+mungetout
 =============

-Convert from Ironic Inspector introspection format to cardiff format
+Convert from Ironic Inspector introspection format to cardiff format.
+Now you can mungetout...

 Usage